petersen65/PL0/README.md

 The programming language PL/0 has the following productions (extended Backus-Naur form):

-| nonterminal symbol | terminal or nonterminal symbols
+| Nonterminal symbol | Terminal or nonterminal symbols
 |:-------------------|:-----------------------------------------------------------------------------------------
 | program            | block "."
 |                    | &nbsp;